-- The SARS-CoV-2 RBD IgG can be ordered by healthcare providers to test human serum to detect if there has been an adaptive immune response to COVID-19, indicating recent or prior infection. - The SARS-CoV-2 RBD IgG should not be used to diagnose or exclude acute infection and should not be used as the sole basis for treatment or patient management decisions.
-Direct testing for SARS-CoV-2 should be performed if acute infection is suspected. - The performance of the SARS-CoV-2 RBD IgG has not been established in individuals that have received a COVID-19 vaccine. - The SARS-CoV-2 RBD IgG is authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform high-complexity tests. - Please refer to the SARS-CoV-2 RBD IgG instructions for use for additional information.
+- The AdviseDx SARS-CoV-2 IgG II can be ordered by healthcare providers to test human serum (including collected using a serum separator tube) and plasma (acid citrate dextrose, sodium citrate, dipotassium EDTA, tripotassium EDTA, lithium heparin, lithium heparin in a separator tube, and sodium heparin) to detect if there has been an adaptive immune response to COVID-19, indicating recent or prior infection.
+Samples should only be tested from individuals that are 15 days or more post symptom onset. - The AdviseDx SARS-CoV-2 IgG II should not be used to diagnose or exclude acute infection and should not be used as the sole basis for treatment or patient management decisions.
+Direct testing for SARS-CoV-2 should be performed if acute infection is suspected. - The performance of the AdviseDx SARS-CoV-2 IgG II has not been established in individuals that have received a COVID-19 vaccine. - The AdviseDx SARS-CoV-2 IgG II provides a semiquantitative result.
+The clinical applicability of a semi-quantitative result is currently unknown and cannot be interpreted as an indication or degree of immunity or protection from infection.
+Because semi-quantitative SARS-CoV-2 antibody assays are not standardized, and the performance characteristics of each semi-quantitative SARS-CoV-2 antibody test is uniquely established, results from different semi-quantitative SARS-COV-2 antibody assays are not comparable.